Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 The pH Problem

-A bowl without acid is like a mic drop with no mic—all bass, no treble.
+A bowl devoid of acid is akin to a microscopic drop without any treble notes.
 Your broth needs brightness to slice through the richness.

 • Emergency pickles: Toss sliced onions with lime and salt while your ramen cooks.
 In 10 minutes flat, you’ve got crunchy, tangy magic that cuts through richness like a knife.